About Our Research

 - Kessler Foundation Learning Center

 Collaborations with the foremost hospitals and universities across the country are critical to the success of our medical rehabilitation research.
-Our collaboration with Kessler Institute for Rehabilitation and Rutgers New Jersey Medical School is integral to our designation as one of only eight institutions in the United States to hold Model Systems in both traumatic brain injury (NNJTBIMS) and spinal cord injury (NNJSCIMS).
-Our partnership with Children’s Specialized Hospital is developing methodologies and treatments to advance rehabilitation techniques in pediatrics.
+Our collaboration with Kessler Institute for Rehabilitation and Rutgers New Jersey Medical School is integral to our designation as one of only 10 institutions in the United States to hold Model Systems in both traumatic brain injury (NNJTBIMS) and spinal cord injury (NNJSCIMS).
 Collaborations with Veterans Administration hospitals include studies to improve care-giving for veterans with spinal cord injuries, the effects of Gulf War illness, and the use of exoskeletons to improve mobility and cardio-vascular function for persons with spinal cord injuries.

 Derfner Foundation Funds Novel Research in Regenerative Medicine at Kessler Foundation